microsoft/CLRInstrumentationEngine/docs/getting_started.md

 ### What is the CLR Instrumentation Engine?

-The CLR exposes a profiling API which reports events and messages of what is happening to during the execution of a managed process or application (such as what methods are JIT compiled or if a class is loaded).
+The CLR exposes a profiling API which reports events and messages of what is happening during the execution of a managed process or application (such as what methods are JIT compiled or if a class is loaded).
 The problem is that only one profiler can interact with the CLR
 Profiler APIs at a time.
 The CLR Instrumentation Engine was written to address this by acting as a host and inverse multiplexes the APIs for multiple profiler clients.